J2897/TOR_Updater/README.md

 Place a shortcut in your Startup folder
 ----------------------------------------

 This will run the command every time you log in to Windows.
-If you only log into Windows every week or so, then this is probably your best option.
+If you only log in to Windows every week or so, then this is probably your best option.

 1. First, browse Windows Explorer to your 'Startup' folder: